 A student on academic probation must reflect on past academic challenges through an online self-assessment survey and meet with an identified business academic advisor a minimum of two times during the probation semester.
 At these appointments, the student and the advisor will discuss these challenges and outline strategies for academic improvement and success.
-Additionally, a student on academic probation must elect to complete one of two courses: BUS-X 355 Academic Success Mentoring (2 cr) or EDUC-X 158 The Culture of College (2 cr).
+Additionally, a student on academic probation must complete one of two courses: BUS-X 355 Academic Success Mentoring (2 cr) or EDUC-X 158 The Culture of College (3 cr).

 A student who fails to attain a minimum grade point average of 2.0 in a second enrollment period will be dismissed from the Kelley School.
 At the discretion of the Probation Committee, a student may also be dismissed from the Kelley School if he or she fails to meet the requirements of the probation policies.
 The dismissal is, in effect, a year-long leave of absence during which the student has an opportunity to re-think his or her academic goals and plans.
-A student, who has been dismissed, does have the opportunity to petition for re-admission.
-In such cases, petitions must be submitted in accordance with the deadlines and the terms of dismissal as specified in the dismissal letter.
-A denied re-admission petition results in permanent dismissal from the Kelley School.
+A student, who has been dismissed, does have the opportunity to petition for re-instatement.